-That notion is a stumbling block for many, says Norma Bowles, co-author of a recent survey of parapsychology Psi Search.
-She says: "To contemplate that we may be able to mentally 'fish' into the future and the past at will - or that brain - is such a troubling concept to traditional Western thought that it may block our acceptance of a development that may be as significant as our discovery of atomic energy."
+That notion is a stumbling block for many, says Norma Bowles, co-author of a recent survey of parapsychology, Psi Search.
+She says: "To contemplate that we may be able to mentally 'fish' into the future and the past at will-or that the mind may not exist within the brain-is such a troubling concept to traditional Western thought that it may block our acceptance of a development that may be as significant as our discovery of atomic energy."